MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/code-sharing.md

 There are three methods for sharing code between cross-platform applications:

-- [**.NET Standard Libraries**](#Net_Standard) – .NET Standard projects can implement code to be shared across multiple platforms, and can access a large number of .NET APIs (depending on the version). .NET Standard 1.0 - 1.6 implement progressively larger sets of APIs, while .NET Standard 2.0 provides the best coverage of .
+- [**.NET Standard Libraries**](#Net_Standard) – .NET Standard projects can implement code to be shared across multiple platforms, and can access a large number of .NET APIs (depending on the version). .NET Standard 1.0 - 1.6 implement progressively larger sets of APIs, while .NET Standard 2.0 provides the best coverage of the .NET BCL (including the .NET APIs available in Xamarin apps).
 - [**Shared Projects**](#Shared_Projects) – Use the Shared Asset Project type to organize your source code, and use `#if` compiler directives as required to manage platform-specific requirements.
 - [**Portable Class Libraries**](#Portable_Class_Libraries) (deprecated) – Portable Class Libraries (PCLs) can target multiple platforms with a common API surface, and use Interfaces to provide platform-specific functionality.
 PCLs are deprecated in the latest versions of Visual Studio &ndash; use .NET Standard instead.